-As of March 8, 2021 the Company's sales backlog was approximately \$19.6 million as compared to approximately \$30.9 million at approximately the same time in 2020.
-It is estimated that most of the projects in the sales backlog will be produced within 12 months, but a few will be produced through the year 2022.
-The reduction in backlog was due to reduced bidding opportunities and delays in contract awards.
+As of March 14, 2022 the Company's sales backlog was approximately \$29.0 million as compared to approximately \$19.6 million at approximately the same time in 2021.
+It is estimated that most of the projects in the sales backlog will be produced within 12 months, but a few will be produced over multiple years.
+The increase in backlog was due to an increase in orders for products to be produced at all three manufacturing facilities, as well as an increase in the barrier rental backlog, as compared to the prior year.
 The Company expects the backlog to increase with continued bidding on large infrastructure and SlenderWall/architectural projects, although no assurance can be given.